atsign-foundation/at_services/at_daemon/README.md

 ### at_daemon_client

-A client that allows flutter web applications to interact with the local at_daemon server.
+A client that allows web applications to interact with the local at_daemon server.